rbturnbull/orthoflow/docs/source/index.rst

-.. phyloflow documentation master file, created by sphinx-quickstart on Fri Feb 18 19:07:07 2022.
+.. orthoflow documentation master file, created by sphinx-quickstart on Fri Feb 18 19:07:07 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to phyloflow's documentation!
+Welcome to orthoflow's documentation!
 =================================================

 .. include:: ../../README.rst